chauhan176/aboutme/README.md

   - `cd backend` to enter into the backend folder
   - Run `npm install` to install required backend dependencies.
   - `mongod` to start the mongoDB shell (or open mongod.exe manually)

+## Using the app
+- The front end runs at http://localhost:4200
+    - Open http://localhost:4200/dashboard to view the dashboard